Privacy NoticeDownload PDF

 - to understand you better as a customer by analysing your transactions and other information you provide to us or which we learn through your interactions with us;

 - for marketing (including creating profiles), competitions and promotions by post, email, text and push notification where permitted to do so by law;

 - we may use your data to provide personalised promotional offers to you;

 - we may also use your data to provide you with personalised promotional offers on selected partner websites (for example, you might see an advertisement for our products on a partner site such as Facebook and Google);

-- we also share some of your information with marketing service and ad technology providers and digital marketing networks, such as Facebook, Google, Adobe and Rocket Fuel, to present advertisements that might interest you.
+- we also share some of your information with marketing service and ad technology providers and digital marketing networks, such as Facebook, Google, Adobe and The Trade Desk, to present advertisements that might interest you.

 For example we may transfer information about you to such providers so that they may recognize your devices and deliver interest-based content and advertisements to you.
 The information may include your name, email, device ID, or other identifier in encrypted form.
 The providers may process the information in hashed form.
 These providers may collect additional information from you, such as your IP address and information about your browser or operating system; may combine information about you with information from other companies in data sharing cooperatives in which we participate; and may place or recognize their own unique cookie on your browser.
 These cookies may contain demographic or other data in de-identified form;

 - for monitoring the use of our websites and apps in order to improve their performance and optimise our media spend;